 Christian Ramirez's 58th minute goal stood up (barely) in Garfield 1-0 win over Waldwick that puts the Boilermakers in the Bergen County Tournament final for the first time in program history.

-GARFIELD – It was going in, no doubt about.
+GARFIELD – It was going in, no doubt about it.
 With just about five minutes to go and Waldwick trailing by a goal in a thoroughly entertaining Bergen County Tournament semifinal, the Warriors were heading for a sure equalizer.
 Isaac Vargas’s rip forced Jakub Piszczatowski into a do-or-die situation and the Garfield keeper did all he could.
 With firm hands he knocked down the shot, but was at the mercy of the rebound, which fell right to the foot of Julian Ruehlemann, one of Bergen County’s top strikers who was not going flub his lines against a compromised keeper and open goal behind him.

 Everyone knew it was going in, even Garfield’s Christian Ramirez, who saw the whole thing develop.